aplbrain/dandi-docs/docs/developer-guide/developer-notes.md

 ## Deployment

-The DANDI project uses automated services to continuously deploy both the `dandi-api` backend and the `dandi-archive` frontend.
+The {{ instance.name }} project uses automated services to continuously deploy both the `dandi-api` backend and the `dandi-archive` frontend.

 Heroku manages backend deployment automatically from the `master` branch of the `dandi-api` repository.
 For this reason it is important that pull requests pass all CI tests before they are merged.
 Heroku configuration is in turn managed by Terraform code stored in the `dandi-infrastructure` repository.
-If you need access to the Heroku DANDI organization, talk to @satra.
+If you need access to the Heroku {{ instance.name }} organization, talk to @satra.

 Netlify manages the frontend deployment process.
 Similarly to `dandi-api`, these deployments are based on the `master` branch of `dandi-archive`.
 The